 Mid-2017 there was a rumour doing the rounds that BizTalk Server was going to be retired, or at least slowly begin to take a back seat to products like Azure Logic Apps.
 This rumour has not entirely gone away.
 After investigating it ourselves last year, we discovered it was unfounded and traced it back to confusion over the retirement of BizTalk Services.

-Back in June 2013 Microsoft released BizTalk Services as part of its Cloud strategy.
-BizTalk Services provided out-of-the box, cloud to on-premises and line-of-business application integration for SAP, Oracle EBS, SQL Server, and PeopleSoft.
+Back in June 2013, Microsoft released BizTalk Services as part of its Cloud strategy.
+BizTalk Services provided out-of-the-box, cloud to on-premises and line-of-business application integration for SAP, Oracle EBS, SQL Server, and PeopleSoft.
 The user could connect with any HTTP, FTP, SFTP, or REST data source, as well as route messages by using various Azure artifacts such as Service Bus queues, Topics, SQL Database, and Blob storage.
-BizTalk Services filled a gap by taking familiar features available on-premises in BizTalk Server and make them available for the Azure cloud without the need to set up architecture.
+BizTalk Services filled a gap by taking familiar features available on-premises in BizTalk Server and made them available for the Azure cloud without the need to set up architecture.

 So Why the Rumour About BizTalk Server Retirement?

 One possibility for the birth of this rumour is that a generic-sounding product name like BizTalk Services (noun) was confused with the totality of BizTalk Server services (verb).
 There is a Chinese proverb which says, “What is told in the ear of a man is often heard a hundred miles away,” and in verbal conversations, BizTalk Services could easily be misunderstood as BizTalk services.